 Hi, I’m Louella Lester and I like to find the extraordinary in the ordinary.
 Now, even though I’m lying down in the photo above, it doesn’t mean I’m resting (maybe you can tell by the look on my face)—I still have lots of ideas running through my head.

-So, as you have probably already guessed, I’m a writer (poetry, creative nonfiction & fiction) and an amateur photographer.
+So, as you have probably already guessed, I’m a writer and photographer.
 When I put my camera or my pen (actually it’s usually a keyboard, but pen sounds more catchy) between me and the world, I learn so much and can start to see the extraordinary (the striking, the unique) in the ordinary (the everyday, the common-place) that I mentioned in the opening sentence.
 I even wrote about this for CBC News Manitoba Online. http://www.cbc.ca/news/canada/manitoba/seeing-things-commentary-louella-lester-1.3436261